werrkemi/Localizations.json/README.md

 It explains how you can create country-specific report.

-## Contributing
+## Creating JSON file of the business

-Once you are done, export business to `JSON` format which can be submitted to this repository.
+Exported business to `JSON` format can be submitted to this repository.

 Go to `Settings` tab.